 Oh, I thought it was the question.

 Anxious.
-[Laughs and does a "shucks" face he does a lot]
+[Laughs and does a "shucks" face that he does a lot]

 Everyone's heard about that.
-You know, ladies.
-They aren't getting the same as men, are they?
+Ladies, they aren't getting the same as men, are they?

-Yeah, they're still not, and it's not fair is it.
+Yeah, they're still not, and it's not fair.
 In some jobs they are.
 I mean, if it's airline pilots or something.
+Are you sure?

 I… I don't know.
 Lots of the top jobs must be paid the same.
 Doctors must be.
 Teachers, too.
 They're on grades, so they must.
-But the opportunity to be a headmaster is not so great, is it?
+But the opportunity to be a headmaster is not so great.
 When do you see a lady headmaster?
 I've not seen one.
 Have you?
+No.

 I don't think we have.
 You know, ladies climb… ladies climb for their careers, and I'm sure it's a lot slower than it is for men.